 It's also worth mentioning that with the increasing trend of digitalization, risk-based auditing is also moving towards using data analytics and technology to make the audit process more efficient and effective.
-Auditors use various tools and techniques to extract and analyze large amount of data, which helps them to identify risks and patterns that could be missed with traditional audit methods.
+Auditors use various tools and techniques to extract and analyze large amounts of data, which helps them to identify risks and patterns that could be missed with traditional audit methods.

-Highlights of Jordan National Cyber Security Principles each organization need to understad and practice:
+Highlights of Jordan National Cyber Security Principles Each Entity Needs to Understand and Practice

-- Organization understands and practice Cybersecurity as strategic business objective. - 2.
-Organization is committed, capable and enabled to play its critical role as First Level of Defense - Organization understands and practice Cyber Security Accountability. - Organization understands that Cyber Security is Not a Technology Issue. - Organization practices decomposition and classification of the Goals, Business Processes, Roles and Responsibilities, Things and Materials, location and Geography, Events and Triggers, to the level ensures ignorance reduction, uncertainty reduction and reducing cyber security risks. - Organization practices data, information and services decomposition and classification to the level ensures ignorance reduction, uncertainty reduction and reducing cyber security risks. - Organization understands and practice discovering the Technology (IT, OT, ET, IOT, IIOT and any other emerging technologies) positioning in their Critical Service Operation. - 8.
-Organization maintains a view of all systems and interfaces and provides guidelines and recommendations for stakeholders across the organization.
+- 1. Entities understand and practice Cybersecurity as a strategic business objective. - 2.
+Entities are committed, capable, and enabled to play a critical role as the first level of defense. - 3.
+Entities understand and practice cyber security accountability. - 4.
+Entities understand that cyber security is not a technology issue. - Entities decompose and classify their Goals, Business Processes, Roles and Responsibilities, Things and Materials, Location and Geography, Events, and Triggers to reduce ignorance, ambiguity, and cyber security concerns. - Entity practices data, information, and services decomposition and classification to the level that ensures ignorance reduction, uncertainty reduction of its concept of cyber security, and reducing cyber security risks. - 7.
+Entities understand and practice discovering the Technology (IT, OT, ET, IOT, IIOT, and any other emerging technologies) positioning in their Critical Service Operation. - 8.
+Entities maintain a view of all systems and interfaces and provide guidelines and recommendations for stakeholders across themselves.

-- Organization deeply practices Cybersecurity Quantitative Risk Management for both Data and Services. - 10.
-Organization evaluates the potential impact of risks (e.g., impact, likelihood, velocity) to business objectives. - 11.
-Organization understands and practice Third Party Risk Management. - 12.
-Organization tracks operational metrics to provide view of accepted operational objectives. - 13.
-Organization tracks levels of risk exposure and ensures that risk exposures are within risk appetite. - 14.
-Organization identifies, implements, and monitors the processes and controls necessary to support the organization's legal compliance initiatives. - 15.
-Organization understands and facilitates fundamental audit principles and processes. - 16.
-Organization identifies the roles, responsibilities and competencies needed For Effective cyber security practices. - 17.
-Organization develops critical skills and competencies in the security staff. - 18.
-Organization facilitates employee awareness and culture as it relates to secure behavior. - 19.
-Organization enables and facilitates building national capabilities by supporting universities, schools and other academia students. - 20.
-Organization promotes "where possible" the national cybersecurity solutions providers to help building national cyber security products.
+- 9. Entities deeply practice cybersecurity quantitative risk management for both data and services. - 10.
+Entities evaluate the potential impact of risks (e.g., impact, likelihood, velocity) on business objectives. - 11.
+Entities do understand and practice third-party risk management. - 12.
+Entities track operational metrics to provide a view of accepted operational objectives. - 13.
+Entities track levels of risk exposure and ensure that risk exposures are within risk appetite. - 14.
+Entities identify, implement, and monitor the processes and controls necessary to support their related "legal compliance" initiatives. - 15.
+Entities understand and facilitate fundamental audit principles and processes. - 16.
+Entities identify the roles, responsibilities, and competencies needed for Effective cybersecurity practices. - 17.
+Entities develop critical skills and competencies in the security staff. - 18.
+Entities facilitate their employee awareness and culture as it relates to secure behavior. - 19.
+Entities enable and facilitate building national capabilities by supporting universities, schools, and other academic students. - 20.
+Entities promote "where possible" national cybersecurity solutions providers to help build national cybersecurity products.